CSCfi/csc-user-guide/docs/support/tutorials/python-usage-guide.md

     Conda is easy to use and flexible, but it usually creates a huge number of files which is incompatible with shared file systems.
 The excess of files can cause very slow library imports and,
-    in the worst case, slowdowns in the whole file system.
+    in the worst case, slows down the whole file system.
 Because of this, [**CSC has deprecated the use of conda**](conda.md) for direct installations on supercomputers.
     However, you can still create and use